danstocker/lightstore-cli/README.md

 LightStore gives you the following globals (apart from the common JS and Node globals):

 - `ls`: Reference to the query API.
 Instance of `lightstore.PersistedTree`, which inherits from [`sntls.Tree`](http://danstocker.github.io/sntls/sntls.Tree.html).
-- `open()`: Opens a datastore file for read/write when none was specified in the command line.
+- `open()`: Opens a datastore file for read/write.
+You can check the current file name via `ls.file`.
 - `exit()`: Shorthand for exiting the CLI.
 Calls `process.exit()`.

 ###Examples